numical/ubibot/packages/ubibot-config/README.md

 ```

 ## usage
-This library provides a single factory function to create a configuration object used by an ubibot implementation.
+This library provides a single function to create or access a configuration object used by an ubibot implementation.
+### 'setter' mode
+Pass arguments to create a configuration object:
+* sets default values;
+* merges in domain-specific configuration;
-The factory function accepts domain-specific configuration, merges this with default values, and validates the result.
+* validates the result.

 Typical usage follows this pattern:
 ```javascript
 const { configure } = require("@numical/ubibot-config");